shoelim/shoelim.github.io/_pages/about.md

   - /about.html
 ---

+- __New paper!__ Anna C. Gilbert, Ambuj Tewari, and Yitong Sun ["But How Does It Work in Theory?
+Linear SVM with Random Features"](https://arxiv.org/abs/1809.04481)(ArXiv version, accepted to NIPS 2018), 2018.
 - __New paper!__ Anna C. Gilbert and Rishi Sonthalia ["Generalized Metric Repair on Graphs"](https://arxiv.org/abs/1807.07619) (ArXiv version), 2018.
 - __New paper!__ Anna C. Gilbert and Rishi Sonthalia ["Unrolling Swiss Cheese: Metric repair on manifolds with holes"](https://arxiv.org/abs/1807.07610) (ArXiv version), 2018.
 - __New paper!__ Anna C. Gilbert, Howard W. Levinson, John C. Schotland, ["Imaging from the inside out: inverse scattering with photoactivated internal sources"](https://annacgilbert.github.io/files/GLS2018OSALetters.pdf), *Optics Letters*, vol. 43, no. 12, 2018.